Max Zs tables

 Advertisement

 The table values are taken from BS 7671 at 0°C conductor temperature.
 When measuring on site at ambient temperature, conductors are warmer and therefore have higher resistance — the measured Zs must not exceed 80% of the table value to allow for this.
-This is the "Max Zs (measured)" column.
+This is the "Max Zs (measured)" column, and it's the figure to check a real test result against, not the raw table value.

 Type B MCBs trip at 3–5× rated current and are standard for most domestic and light commercial circuits.
-Type C devices trip at 5–10× rated current and suit loads with higher starting currents.
-Type D devices trip at 10–20× rated current and are reserved for specialist equipment.
-Fuse characteristics differ — BS 88 industrial fuses are faster than BS 3036 rewirable fuses, which is reflected in their lower maximum Zs values.
+Type C devices trip at 5–10× rated current and suit loads with higher starting currents, such as motors and fluorescent lighting.
+Type D devices trip at 10–20× rated current and are reserved for specialist high-inrush equipment such as welders and X-ray machines.
+Fuse characteristics differ again — BS 88 industrial fuses disconnect faster than BS 3036 rewirable fuses, which is reflected in their lower maximum Zs values.